 Are you or a family at risk of child abuse or neglect?
 Low-income, sometimes overworked caregivers are often at risk of negative outcomes due in part to stress and lack of access to resources.
 Families experiencing historical/epigenetic trauma and those with high ACE scores may especially be at heightened risk and may benefit from Neighborhood Place of Puna’s in-home Family Strengthening and prevention program.

 Today, our main office is located at 16-105 Opukahaia St., Keaau, Hawaii.
 In addition to our in-home/remote Family Strengthening services, we also continue to operate our Disaster Case Management office and two homeless shelters: Hale Hanakahi for high-risk homeless individuals seeking shelter during the pandemic, and Hale ‘Iki for families and children in East Hawai’i.
 We are continually working with partners and allies to address the current economic and health concerns during Covid-19 and other disasters.
-In the near future, we will also be launching ‘olelo-based counseling to more effectively serve Native Hawaiian clients.

 We thank you for being part of our community, signing up for NPP’s free programs if you are in need, and donating to NPP if you are able to give.
 Your support allows our caseworkers and services to continue into the future.
 Like you, we are here to connect Hawai’i families and keiki to support with compassion and aloha.